JanaRubiano/Hangman_Game/README.md

 ## • Explanation of each function.

-Here we explain the operation of the three helper functions that make the main code work.
+Here we explain the operation of the helper functions that make the main code work.

 `The "clr()" function clears the screen using the os method ".system()".`